jwmarb/https---github.com-jwmarb-relink-grinder/README.md

 ## Why use this?

 Upgrading equipment is **expensive**, and it can take days to fully maximize your equipment.
 Since not everyone has time to grind, AFK farming is one of the methods to get upgrade materials.
 However, Cygames has an anti-afk service in the game that prompts the user, once they have completed 10 runs, whether they want to continue playing a quest.
 If no response is provided, the user will be sent back to the lobby.
-Because of this, **afk farming is only limited to 10 runs.**
+Because of this, **true afk farming is only limited to 10 runs** and user intervention is required to skip the anti-afk prompt.

-_Relink Grinder_ allows the user to afk for more than 10 runs by automatically detecting the anti-AFK prompt and continuing the quest without user input required.

-Additionally, _Relink Grinder_ automatically attempts to revive the player if they are down to prevent the quest from failing, thus reducing the likelihood of a run failing.
+## Program features

+- Quests
+  - Continues quest after 10 runs, bypassing the user intervention requirement
+  - Performs link attack whenever possible
+  - Attempts to revive the player's character when they are below 0 HP
+- Siero's Knickknack Shack
+  - Automatic sigil transmutation with a way to restock knickknack vouchers
+    - Restocking knickknack vouchers can be done via through **Trade Sigils** or **Trade Wrightstones**

 ## How To Use

-### In-game Prerequisites

-1. At least 3 CPU party members capable of doing a run
-2. Max defence/HP build on your player character

 There is no executable, so this is required: